 5/ Improved business environment and investment management

 Implement the SME strategy and corresponding action plan for 2016-2017 as well as subsequent action plans; continue to improve the regulatory framework, operational environment and support to SMEs; improve Public Private Dialogue to identify private sector priorities in need of structural economic reforms support.
-Support reforms of financial sector infrastructure (banking sector reform and legislation, improved credit/collateral registries, improved financial reporting and audit, measures enabling capital markets, such as development of micro-credit, leasing, factoring and insurance); establish alternative dispute resolution mechanisms for commercial disputes and contract enforcement.
+Support reforms of financial sector infrastructure (banking sector reform and legislation, improved credit/collateral registries, improved financial reporting and audit, measures enabling capital markets, such as development of micro-credit, leasing, factoring and insurance, [EU: establishment of deposit insurance agency]); establish alternative dispute resolution mechanisms for commercial disputes and contract enforcement.

 6/ Agriculture and rural development

-Implement the Rural Development Strategy of Georgia 2017-2020; support the development of efficient value chains and support SMEs to increase their competitiveness in selected sectors with high export value.
+Implement the Rural Development Strategy of Georgia 2017-2020; support the development of efficient value chains, [EU: improve employment in rural areas] and support SMEs to increase their competitiveness in selected sectors with high export value.

 7/ Trade related reforms and sanitary and phytosanitary (SPS) measures

-Implement the Technical Barriers to Trade Strategy (TBT); develop infrastructure related to administration of standards, technical regulations, metrology, market surveillance, accreditation, conformity assessment procedures; implement the Market Surveillance Strategy; further improve trade statistics; implement the strategic framework for customs cooperation, approximate legislation on customs enforcement of intellectual property rights and ensure respect of the standstill clause for applicable import duties.
+Implement the Technical Barriers to Trade Strategy (TBT); develop infrastructure related to administration of standards, technical regulations, metrology, market surveillance, accreditation, conformity assessment procedures; implement the Market Surveillance Strategy; further improve trade statistics; implement the strategic framework for customs cooperation [EU: in line with EU custom code], approximate legislation on customs enforcement of intellectual property rights and ensure respect of the standstill clause for applicable import duties.

 Implement the Food Safety Strategy and Approximation Programme, in particular the Food Safety Code and progressive adoption of the implementing horizontal legislation; ensure that veterinary phytosanitary and food safety checks at the border inspection posts be carried out by the competent authority; support the early warning system for food and feed, animal health and plant health safety and increase laboratory capacity for SPS measures.